-It’s a catch-22 because if I ditch my cell phone, I might miss out on last-minute auditions, which I get kind of frequently; where I have to be at a location in like two or three hours.
-So I do need to have the phone near me, but I try to make it inconvenient for me to access.
+It's a catch-22 because if I ditch my cell phone, I might miss out on last-minute auditions, which I get kind of frequently; where I have to be at a location in like two or three hours.
+So I do need to have the phone near me, but I try to make it inconvenient for me to access it.

 Then the other thing, too, is getting out of the house.
 I feel like if I stay at home, connected to my internet, I'll just start going on the web and fall down the loophole and get on YouTube and wind up watching videos of otters for hours or something like that.

 So, I feel like if I go to a coffee shop or out in public somewhere, library, I kind of can trick myself into feeling like people around me are holding me accountable for doing the work that I need to do.
 So I mean, that's the main couple tricks, I guess.

 I'm a big Greek mythology nerd; there’s an inscription on the Temple of Delphi that says, “Know Thyself.”
 It's one of the first big Delphic Maxims.
 Knowing yourself, who you are, what you bring to the table, what your insecurities are, any of those things I feel is of the utmost importance for anybody.
 It could help you get through any hard times.

 I had a guitar teacher that gave me a great tip, that I've taken to heart.
 It was that “You cannot be responsible for someone else's happiness, but you are responsible for your happiness.”
 I used to waste a lot of time and energy trying to please everybody else and not focusing on myself and what makes me happy.